Grab that new bathing suit or tee shirt and shorts and get outside! There is so much to do in Myrtle Beach’s great outdoors.

 Fun on Land

-If you just don’t feel like getting wet today, head to The Track (see ad on page 15).
+If you just don’t feel like getting wet today, head to The Track.
 The Track Recreation Center is one-stop action-packed fun for the whole family, with two multi-level elevated go-kart tracks that give drivers a hybrid go-kart roller coaster experience.
-You may want to escape the summer heat and get your game on with a visit the indoor and air-conditioned arcade that expands over 5,000 square feet.
-Broadway Grand Prix (see ad on page 27) is another favorite of visitors with seven go-kart tracks, two 18-hole mini golf courses and an indoor arcade!
+You may want to escape the summer heat and get your game on with a visit to the indoor and air-conditioned arcade that expands over 5,000 square feet.
+Broadway Grand Prix is another favorite of visitors with seven go-kart tracks, two 18-hole mini golf courses and an indoor arcade!

 Broadway at the Beach is also the home of some of the thrill rides that once were at the Myrtle Beach Pavilion, or you can venture south to experience the Swamp Fox roller coaster, one of 37 rides at the Family Kingdom Amusement Park.
 The Swamp Fox, a wooden roller coaster, has been a landmark in Myrtle Beach since 1966 and reaches speeds of up to 50 miles per hour!